Make your education memorable.

 Mechanics of Energy Systems (MCT 2270)

+Are you interested in mechanical technology or machine tool technology?
 Learn about energy conservation devices, fluid mechanics, and thermodynamics through traditional laboratory experiments as well as student-designed projects (such as fueling a vehicle with diet soda and antacids!).

 European Union (POL 2860)

 Experiential learning involves three steps: hypothesizing about an activity, doing something new or different, and then reflecting on what you did and what you’d do differently next time.
-If you’re interested in turning an activity into a learning experience, be sure to check out the reflective practice framework
+If you’re interested in turning an activity into a learning experience, be sure to check out the reflective practice framework for guidance!